 The Incorporated Research Institutions for Seismology (IRIS) is deploying 261 seismograph stations in Alaska and Yukon as part of EarthScope’s Transportable Array.
-The project is sponsered by the National Science Foundation and has cooperation and support from the Alaska Earthquake Center and University of Alaska-Fairbanks Geophysical Institute, as well as the Yukon Geological Survey and Canadian Hazard Information Service.
+The project is sponsered by the National Science Foundation and has cooperation and support from the Alaska Earthquake Center, University of Alaska-Fairbanks Geophysical Institute, as well as the Yukon Geological Survey and Canadian Hazard Information Service.
 EarthScope explores the structure and evolution of North America using continuous recordings from broadband seismometers and surface deformation measured with precision GPS sensors.
-IRIS has operated the USArray Transportable Array (TA) since 2004, originally migrating a footprint of 400 seismometers across the contiguous United States.
-TA stations are sited in a wide variety of environments, typically operate for ~2 years, provide data with real time telemetry, and produce high quality recordings with an average return of over 98%.
-In October 2013 that footprint, encompassing nearly 1700 individual stations, completed its movement across the lower-48 U.S. With the successful funding of the IRIS SAGE Proposal, the TA is being redeployed as a single, static footprint in Alaska and northwestern Canada through 2018 (Figures 1 and 2).
+IRIS has operated the USArray Transportable Array (TA) since 2004, a migrating footprint of 400 seismometers that roamed completely across the contiguous United States from the Pacific to the Atlantic.
+TA stations were sited at 42 mile intervals, typically operated for ~2 years and produced high quality recordings with an average return of over 98%.
+In October 2015 that deployment, encompassing nearly 1700 individual stations, completed its traverse across the lower-48 U.S. With the successful funding of the IRIS SAGE Proposal, the TA is being redeployed as a single, static footprint in Alaska and northwestern Canada through 2018 (Figures 1-2).
 The Transportable Array Advisory Committee (TAAC) advises on the operation and technical performance of the TA, in the context of EarthScope's science goals and changes in annual budgets.
 Many lower-48 TA stations remain as part of a separately funded project, CEUSN and continue to be available from the IRIS Data Management Center with network code N4.